Chinese Islamic cuisine: History

 Another difference is that lamb and mutton dishes are more commonly available than in other Chinese restaurants, due to the greater prevalence of these meats in the cuisine of Western Chinese regions.
 (Refer to image 1.)

 Other Muslim ethnic minorities like the Bonan, Dongxiang, Salar and Tibetan Muslims have their own cuisines as well.
 Dongxiang people operate their own restaurants serving their cuisine.

-Many cafeterias (canteens) at Chinese universities have separate sections or dining areas for Muslim students (Hui or Western Chinese minorities), typically labeled "qingzhen."
+Many cafeterias (canteens) at Chinese universities have separate sections or dining areas for Muslim students (Hui or Western Chinese minorities), typically labeled "qingzhen".
 Student ID cards sometimes indicate whether a student is Muslim and will allow access to these dining areas or will allow access on special occasions such as the Eid feast following Ramadan.

 Several Hui restaurants serving Chinese Islamic cuisine exist in Los Angeles.
 San Francisco, despite its huge number of Chinese restaurants, appears to have only one whose cuisine would qualify as halal.

 Many Chinese Hui Muslims who moved from Yunnan to Burma (Myanmar) are known as Panthays operate restaurants and stalls serving Chinese Islamic cuisine such as noodles.
 Chinese Hui Muslims from Yunnan who moved to Thailand are known as Chin Haw and they also own restaurants and stalls serving Chinese Islamic food.

-In Central Asia, Dungan people, descendants of Hui, operate restaurants serving Chinese Islamic cuisine which is respectively referred to as Dungan cuisine there.
+In Central Asia, Dungan people, descendants of Hui, operate restaurants serving Chinese Islamic cuisine, which is respectively referred to as Dungan cuisine there.
 They cater to Chinese businessmen.
 Chopsticks are used by Dungans.
 The cuisine of the Dungan resembles northwestern Chinese cuisine.

 Most Chinese regard Hui halal food as cleaner than food made by non-Muslims so their restaurants are popular in China.
 Hui who migrated to Northeast China (Manchuria) after the Chuang Guandong opened many new inns and restaurants to cater to travelers, which were regarded as clean.

 The Hui who migrated to Taiwan operate Qingzhen restaurants and stalls serving Chinese Islamic cuisine in Taipei and other big cities.

 The Thai Department of Export Promotion claims that "China's halal food producers are small-scale entrepreneurs whose products have little value added and lack branding and technology to push their goods to international standards" to encourage Thai private sector halal producers to market their products in China.

-A 1903 started franchise which serves Muslim food is Dong Lai Shun in Hankou.
+A 1903-started franchise serving Muslim food is Dong Lai Shun in Hankou.

 400 meters have to be kept as a distance from each restaurant serving beef noodles to another of its type if they belong to Hui Muslims, since Hui have a pact between each other in Ningxia, Gansu and Shaanxi.

 Halal restaurants are checked up upon by clerics from mosques.

 Halal food manufacture has been sanctioned by the government of the Ningxia Autonomous Region.